wilson1yan/contrastive-forward-model/README.md

 If you are performing hyperparmeters tuning, it may be easier to run `python cfm/visualize/to_csv.py out`, which sill generate `progress.csv` and `params.json` files in each eval directory.
 Then, you can use the [rllab viskit](https://github.com/vitchyr/viskit) library to view: `python <path to viskit>/viskit/frontend.py out`, where you can split by different hyperparameters and average over seeds.

+## Baselines
+You can run the baselines by executing `python run_baselines/run_train_<baseline_name>.py` for step 3 instead of the CFM script.
+The rest of the steps are identical.